How deep is the street?

 Since 2007 he explores infinite shades of abstract painting on canvas, expressing his own language through a perfect balance between shapes and minimalism, capable of generating amazing effects of depth and dynamism.

-Sergio Pardo is Senior Architect at ETSAM in Madrid, with Cultural MBA from the University of New York (Fulbright Scholar) he has been developing a career linked to the world of art from a multidisciplinary perspective.
-In this regard, he has managed and curated projects in prestigious institutions such as the Spanish Pavilion at the 10th Venice Architecture Biennial; the Peggy Guggenheim Collection in Venice, the Canal de Isabel II Foundation, the Casa Encendida in Madrid or the Lola Garrido Collection.
+Sergio Pardo holds a M.Arch from ETSAM in Madrid, visiting architecture scholar at the Illinois Institute of Technology (Rafael del Pino Scholar), and Cultural MBA from the University of New York (Fulbright Scholar).
+He has been developing a career linked to the world of art from a multidisciplinary perspective.
+In this regard, he has participated in curating and managing projects in prestigious institutions such as the 10th Venice Architecture Biennial; the Peggy Guggenheim Collection in Venice, the Canal de Isabel II Foundation, the Casa Encendida in Madrid or the Lola Garrido Collection.

 Doctor in Fine Arts and Professor at the Faculty of Fine Arts at the Universitat Politècnica de València.
 Vice-Rector for Culture from 2005 to 2011.
 Since 1996, he has directed various projects related to public art, including the commissioning of the Encuentro de Arte Urbana Poliniza Dos, which has celebrated its thirteenth edition.